Massage (novel)

 Massage is a 2008 Chinese novel by Bi Feiyu about blind masseurs.
-It won China's most prestigious Mao Dun Literature Prize in 2011.
+It won the 8th Mao Dun Literature Prize in 2011, one of China's most prestigious literary awards.
 The novel has been translated into English (by Howard Goldblatt and Sylvia Li-chun Lin), German (by Marc Hermann), Russian (by Natalia Vlasova), Korean (by Moon Hyun-seon), and Japanese (by Yutori Iizuka).

 Massage was adapted into a 2013 TV series See Without Looking, a 2014 film Blind Massage (which won Asian Film Award for Best Film and Golden Horse Award for Best Feature Film), as well as a successful stage production.